-This is the first in a two-course study of manual programming of CNC Machining and Turning Centers..
+This is the first in a two-course study of manual programming of CNC Machining and Turning Centers.
 Students experience the entire process of part manufacture by processing working drawings of sample parts, writing and editing of programs, set up and operation of CNC machine tools, and inspection of finished products.
 Feeds and speeds, fixed cycles, program editing, set up procedures, and tape preparation are major topics presented.
 Laboratory time is required outside of class time.
-Students with equivalent experience may contact the instructor for permission to waive the pre-requisite.
+Students with equivalent experience may contact the instructor for permission to waive the pre-requisites.

-NCT 174: NCT Co-op Education I 1-3 Credits

-Prerequisites: NCT 221 and Consent required Corequisites: None

-0 lecture, 0 lab, 0 clinical, 120 other, 120 total contact hours Fulfills Core Elements: None
+NCT 174: NCT Co-op Education I 1-3 Credits Level I Prerequisites: NCT 221 and Consent required O lecture, O lab, O clinical, 120 other, 120 total contact hours Fulfills Core Elements: None

 Students are placed in an approved industrial work experience to gain skills and knowledge and skills offered by the employer.
-Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with career-related work experience.
+Together with the instructor and employer, students set up work assignments and learning objectives to connect classroom learning with careerrelated work experience.

-NCT 221: Advanced Manual Programming

-and NC Tool Operation 5 Credits

-Prerequisites: NCT 121

-Corequisites: None

-52.5 lecture, 67.5 lab, 0 clinical, 0 other, 120 total contact hours
+NCT 221: Advanced Manual Programming and NC Tool Operation 5 Credits Level I Prerequisites: NCT 121 52.5 lecture, 67.5 lab, 0 clinical, 0 other, 120 total contact hours Fulfills Core Elements:None

-Fulfills Core Elements: None

 This is the second of a two-course study of Manual Programming and CNC Machine Tool Operation.
 Complex cutter path generation, cutter compensation, repetitive programming, multi-quadrant circular interpolation, three axis interpolation, threading, and other advanced programming techniques are practiced.
 The class format is similar to that of NCT 121.
-Students with experience equivalent to NCT 121 may contact the instructor for permission to waive the pre-requisite. ŝ
+Students with experience equivalent to NCT 121 may contact the instructor for permission to waive the pre-requisite.

-NCT 236: SURFCAM 2 Axis CNC Programming 4 Credits
+NCT 236: SURFCAM CNC Programming 4 Credits